 In April 2016, we requested the EMA's Committee for Advanced Therapies, or CAT, to issue a recommendation on the classification of our GS030 product, which is constituted of the biological product, in the form of gene therapy, and an external wearable medical device, in the form of biomimetic goggles.
+Based on the above considerations, EMA/CAT considers that the Product GS030 falls within the definition of a Gene Therapy Medicinal Product of an Advanced Therapy Medicinal Product as provided in Article 2(1) of Regulation (EC) No 1394/2007.
 We sought the same advice at the FDA's Office of Combination Products.
 GS030 has been classified as a combination product whose primary mode of action is provided by the gene therapy part of GS030-DP, and the Center for Biologics Evaluation and Research, or CBER, is the jurisdiction in charge of evaluation.
 The regulatory pathway is based on the following classification: an IND will be necessary for clinical trial initiation, and a BLA will be required at the time of marketing authorization.
 In order to validate the adequacy of our non-clinical toxicology and safety program designed to support the first-in-man study, we submitted a request for non-clinical scientific advice from the EMA in April 2016 and an early Type C meeting with the FDA.
 Both the EMA and FDA have agreed with our strategy in principle to evaluate toxicity in a rodent disease model and in non-human primates, and we completed these toxicology studies in 2017.